ndarwin314/FischlComparisons/README.md

 # FischlComparisons

-Basic weapon and artifact comparisions for Fischl in genshin impact
+Basic weapon and artifact comparisons for Fischl in genshin impact